-Hence, according to Spinoza, the human beings are of Union of Mind and Body and thus the dictates of reason of moral ideas and practical conduct of persons in society are two components of behavior and eventually by living to develop their Essenes they accomplish their virtues in moral conducts.
-However, as being atheist in order to be cautious from attack of the religious establishment he identified Nature with God, in distinction from Guyer’s interpretation of Spinoza (Guyer, 2005c: 20/27).
-Differently, Kant uses God to explain his Pure morality based on his conception of Freedom as absolute independent from the causality of nature, and therefore, humans and their morality can be explained only by the idea of God.
-Kant’s conception of “God and the world” is the background to connect together the domain of theoretical science of Understanding and practical moral domain of Reason in order to explain the connection between human knowledge and ethical life as he tried to do earlier by the conception of supersensible substrate of Nature and Morality, for example:
+Hence, according to Spinoza, human beings are a union of mind and body and thus the dictates of reason of moral ideas and practical conduct of persons in society are two components of behavior and, eventually, by living to develop their essences they accomplish their virtues in moral conduct.
+However, as an atheist, and being cautious of attacks from the religious establishment, he identified nature with God, in contrast with Guyer’s interpretation of Spinoza (Guyer, 2005c: 20/27).
+Contrariwise, Kant uses God to explain his pure morality based on his conception of freedom as absolute independence from the causality of nature.
+Therefore, humans and their morality can be explained only by the idea of God.
+Kant’s conception of “God and the world” is the background that connects the domain of the theoretical science of the Understanding and the practical moral domain of Reason so as to explain the connection between human knowledge and ethical life, as he attempted to do earlier with the conception of the supersensible substrate of nature and morality.
+For example:

 Spinoza’s idea of the highest being – of intuiting all supersensible beings in God.
 Moral-practical reason.
 Transcendental idealism.
 Ens summum and ens entium (Kant, OP: 21:12; cf. 21:15, 21:21)